collectors and filters logo

 Ceiling-mounted or freestanding ambient air cleaners act as a safety net, continuously filtering background fume and dust that escapes primary source capture.
 They should cycle the air in your shop 6 to 8 times per hour to be effective as a supplemental system.

 Critical limitation: Ambient systems alone will not meet OSHA compliance for welding fume or grinding dust.
 OSHA’s welding fume standards require engineering controls that demonstrate capture at the source, not dilution of fume after it has already reached the breathing zone.
 Ambient air cleaning supplements source capture; it does not replace it.
-A facility relying solely on ambient air cleaning for OSHA compliance is not compliant.

 Your dust collection system needs to match your tools and shop size.
 Here is how to choose the right professional ventilation equipment based on the work you actually do.